Menendez brothers face parole hearings after decades in prison for parents' 1989 murders

 “The board is really big on the philosophy that if you can’t follow the rules in prison, you can’t follow the rules in free society,” Beckman said.
 “Add to that that cellphones are one of the three big bad rules violations along with violence and substance abuse.”

-Ultimately, Beckman noted that parole decisions come down to individual commissioners, who might weigh the brothers' cases based on factors like their celebrity status or family members' support.
+Ultimately, Beckman noted, parole decisions come down to individual commissioners, who might weigh the brothers' cases based on factors like their celebrity status or family members' support.

 The state corrections department has selected one media representative to view the proceedings virtually and share notes with the rest of the press at set intervals.